tessercat/pbx-web/common/markdown/about.md

 It's a person-to-person
 voice and video
 web chat service.

-Use this service at your own risk, with no warranty of any kind, express or implied.
+Use it at your own risk,
+with no warranty of any kind,
+express or implied.